BiosecSFA/CAMEOX/README.md

  * You will need to use the mark and deg genes names in the downstream pipeline.

 ## Further documentation
+* Please see the [GENTANGLE wiki](https://github.com/BiosecSFA/gentangle/wiki) for useful documentation about the overal pipeline and container that include CAMEOX.
-* The original [CAMEOS manual](https://github.com/wanglabcumc/CAMEOS/blob/master/doc/manual.pdf) is an essential document.
+* The original [CAMEOS manual](https://github.com/wanglabcumc/CAMEOS/blob/master/doc/manual.pdf) is an useful document.
 * For related code, data, documentation, and notebooks specific to Livermore Computing (LC) you can take a look at [this repo](https://github.com/BiosecSFA/LLNL).

 ## License